break down into components or essential features

 fumbles in his pocket for the keys.

-an ornament consisting of a grotesquely carved figure of a person or animal
+an ornament consisting of a grotesquely carved figure

 The moon is asleep and I’m sitting on my porch roof like a frozen